sirawat21/drive-iq/README.md

 The query string in the figure locates in file "src/query.db.sql".
 ## Usage
-The most of commands base on `Docker` command
+Most of commands base on `Docker` command
 ### STEP[1]
 Start project container
 ```